To contact the Marie Dressler Foundation by mail or email, see our About Us page.

 Olivia Rapsos 2019

 Graham Beer 2018

 Isabell Haig - 2022

 Born in Cobourg, Canada - one of Hollywood's greatest stars

 The Dressler Story: to Dream, to Dare, to Persist, to Win

 Cobourg is the birthplace of Marie Dressler - one of the greatest comediennes of her generation and one of Hollywood's best loved stars.

 This is the official site of the Marie Dressler Foundation whose mission is to make sure that Marie Dressler is remembered.
 The Foundation, a registered charity, was created to raise money to restore her house when it was burnt down in 1989 (More here).

-Another major activity of the Foundation is to award scholarships to students planning to pursue an education in the arts field.
+Another major activity of the Foundation is to award scholarships/bursaries to students planning to pursue an education in the arts field.
 There is a list of previous scholarship winners here.

 Also available on this site